Skip to main content

 Participants elected Maralyn Budke of New Mexico chair of the new organization.
 Al Roberts of New York was elected vice-chair and Gerry Rankin of Iowa was elected secretary.
 The consensus of the group was that the presidents of the four regional associations along with the three officers would act as an executive committee.

-As NALFO has grown so has the scope of its programs and activities.
-While many NALFO meetings retain a social and collegial atmosphere, the formal structure and contents of its programs have been improved.
-The NALFO staff section programs at the NCSL annual meetings have been strengthened in terms of speakers, program material, and participants.
+As NALFO grew so too did the scope of its programs and activities.
+While many NALFO meetings retained a social and collegial atmosphere, the formal structure and contents of its programs improved.
+The NALFO staff section programs at the NCSL annual meetings were strengthened in terms of speakers, program material, and participants.

-In the 1980s NALFO training has included the establishment of a skills development component for new fiscal office personnel.
-This training component has focused on using a case study method to teach analytic skills and budget techniques to fiscal office staff who have 1-2 years experience in the legislative environment.
-A separate training seminar for more veteran fiscal analysts has been strengthened in recent years.
-This program, which has traditionally been held in a resort setting, has had a dramatically increased attendance in the mid-1980s.
-Prominent outside speakers in the fields of investment banking, prison, school and transportation finance, as well as experts in the areas of state economic development and tax issues have contributed to the Senior Fiscal Analysts Seminar.
-But the real strength of this seminar is the roundtable discussion among the analysts from various states who get a chance to exchange ideas and compare techniques.
+In the 1980s NALFO training included the establishment of a skills development component for new fiscal office personnel.
+This training component focused on using a case study method to teach analytic skills and budget techniques to fiscal office staff who had one to two years' experience in the legislative environment.
+A separate training seminar was offered for more veteran fiscal analysts.
+This program, which was traditionally held in a resort setting, dramatically increased attendance in the mid-1980s.
+Prominent outside speakers in the fields of investment banking, prison, school and transportation finance, as well as experts in the areas of state economic development and tax issues all contributed to the Senior Fiscal Analysts Seminar.
+But the real strength of this seminar was the roundtable discussion among the analysts from various states who get a chance to exchange ideas and compare techniques.

 Bylaws